When it comes to craft breweries in Wānaka, it’s all about what kind of vibe you’re after.

 Next, you might come across Trout Bar.
 Trout Bar offers local brews, classic cocktails and tasty cuisine using the freshest ingredients.
 Then, just a hop, skip and a jump away is the aptly named Lake Bar, where you can catch an après drink, meal and the big game.

 Finally, it doesn’t get more ‘lakeside’ than Edgewater Resort.
 Though it may not be right in town, Edgewater’s après is worth the stop on the way home from the mountains.
 The new menu features a selection of light meals and carefully curated beverages like spicy mulled wine and artisan local craft beers.
 Relax around the roaring open fire with a glorious lakeview backdrop from 4-6pm everyday.

 We can’t talk après eats without mentioning a local favourite; food trucks.
-No one really knows when the food trucks of Wanaka decided to pull up their handbrakes on Brownston Street.
-Regardless, there’s something for every appetite in the re-imagined car lot.
+No one really knows when the food trucks in Wānaka decided to pull up their handbrakes on Brownston Street.
+Regardless, there’s something for every appetite in the re-imagined food truck market.
 The hardest part is deciding what to order.
-There’s Burrito Craft which offers inventive Mexican street food, including loaded tacos and hunger-busting burritos which come packed to the seams.
-Travelling soup truck Dripping Bowl is perfect for a soul-warming aprés ski or some much needed sustenance after conquering Roy’s Peak.
-The cups of liquid goodness can be topped with things like roasted seeds, fresh herbs, yogurt and slow-cooked meat.
+There’s Burrito Craft which offers inventive Mexican food, including loaded tacos and hunger-busting burritos which come packed to the seams.
+Or try Firebird for incredible fried chicken and spicy seasoned hot chips.

 Finally, fine dining.
-We can’t not mention Kika, Wanaka's world-renowned Tapas restaurant.
+We can’t not mention Kika, Wānaka’s world-renowned Tapas restaurant.
 At the helm is award-winning chef James Stapley, who has curated an incredible menu of innovative sharing style plates.
 You may have to take off the ski kit and don fancy dress for this one.